BSC-CNS-EAPM/AdaptivePELE/AdaptivePELE/docs/Examples.rst

 * **numberEquilibrationStructures** (*int*, default=10): Number of clusters to obtain from the *equilibrationCluster* structure selection (see **equilibrationMode** for more details)
+* **useSrun** (*bool*, default=False): Whether to use srun to launch the PELE simulation instead of mpirun.
+Using srun allows a finer control over the resources used and might be helpful to deal with different cluster configurations or SLURM installations.
+* **srunParameters** (*string*, default=None): String with parameters to pass to srun, if not specified it will just run without any parameters, it is important to avoid whitspaces both at the beginning and end of the string.

 Additionally, the block may have an exit condition that stops the execution: